 In the situation above, the scar revision is cosmetic but the revision is part of the aftercare process.

-CPT® 2013 Update: Find Out How You Will Need to Alter Your Dermatology Claims Next YearTis that time of year.
-Check out the latest CPT information to make sure your gastroenterology practice is up to date.
+It’s that time of the year.
+Check out the latest Dermatology guidelines to make sure your dermatology practice is up to date.

 Bottom line: You don't have time to weed through the never-ending onslaught of information about dermatology coding and coverage, so let us do it for you.

 I recently received 4 DVDs from Audioeducator; not only were they user friendly and portable; they contained invaluable information that I was able to implement into my daily...

 AudioEducator is a useful, effective & efficient way to get updated on important coding issues that we face on a daily basis.
 The knowledge I gained...